 Patricia Marie Hillyard

-Introducing Patricia Marie Hillyard, IYT, e-RYT 500; Professional Yoga Therapist and Yoga Instructor since 1975.
+Introducing Patricia Hillyard IYT, e-RYT 500; Professional Yoga Therapist and Yoga Instructor since 1975.

 “My approach to a yoga practice is to create a sacred space, a place to honor the body and listen to the teacher within.
 I offer each class as a prayer.”

 The Purpose of Yoga is to completely relax, tone and revitalize the entire system and help you control and relax the mind.

 The Goal of Yoga is to have a body of perfect health and strength, a mind with all clarity and calmness, an intellect as sharp as a razor, a will as pliable as steel, a heart full of love and compassion, a life full of dedication and realization of the True Self.